ericwq/examples/tty/server.md

   - If it does read some input, call [string version of `terminal.act()`](#terminalactstring) to process the input data.
   - append the return value of `terminal.act()` to `terminal_to_host`.
   - set current state via calling `network.set_current_state()` with the `terminal` as parameter.
-- Write user input and terminal writeback to the host via calling `swrite()`.
+- Write user input and terminal write back to the host via calling `swrite()`.
   - All data collected in `terminal_to_host` is write to the pty master.
-  - TODO : why the terminal writeback?
+  - Why terminal write back?
+See [Terminal write back](#terminal-write-back)
 - If server doesn't receive client data over `network_timeout_ms`, set `idle_shutdown` true.
 - Upon receive `SIGUSR1` signal, check `network_signaled_timeout_ms` to decide how to set `idle_shutdown`.
   - `SIGUSR1` signal is used to kill the mosh-server gracefully.